hvdwolf/PyImageFuser/README.md

 More about this, what the parameters mean and tips & tricks to improve your results in the Help menu.

 ## Choise of "tools"
-Why use the external enfuse and align_image_stack and not the internal opencv/numpy modules to align (alignMTB/ECC/ORB) and exposure fuse (mergeMertens).
+Why use the external enfuse and align_image_stack and not the internal OpenCV/numpy modules to align (alignMTB/ECC/ORB) and exposure fuse (mergeMertens).
-I started with [OpenCV](https://github.com/hvdwolf/PyImageFuser/tree/opencv), but in all my tests especially align_image_stack outperforms the opencv alignmnent methods.
-The opencv methods at best are equals, but in 50% of the cases is worse.
+I started with [OpenCV](https://github.com/hvdwolf/PyImageFuser/tree/opencv), but in all my tests especially align_image_stack outperforms the OpenCV alignmnent methods.
+The OpenCV methods at best are equal, but in 50% of the cases they perform worse.
-OpenCV mergeMertens is comparable with enfuse (which also uses Mertens), but enfuse is little more tweakable although you will not use that in 95% of the cases.
+OpenCV mergeMertens is comparable with enfuse (which also uses Mertens), but enfuse is a little more tweakable although you will not use that in 95% of the cases.